Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 Pam Bondi knows the only person that she owes her job to is Donald Trump.
 The only one she needs to please is Donald Trump.

-as long as she does that, she'll never have a problem in a hearing with her boss.
-Aaron Powell, but does it matter that the institution involved is up in arms against its leader now?
+And as long as she does that, she'll never have a problem in a hearing with her boss.
+Trevor Burrus, Jr.: But does it matter that the institution involved is up in arms against its leader?

 The FBI, for example, seems to be in its rank and file